Fleafa/bushido-risen-sun/content/Rulebook/Getting Ready.md

 For a game of Bushido, each player will need:

 - A copy of these rules.
-- Aset of Bushido miniatures and their cards.
+- A set of Bushido miniatures and their cards.
 - A tape measure or a measuring ‘Widget’.
 - At least ten six-sided (D6) dice in two different colours.
 Five in one colour, and five in another.
 - Several coins, chips, or dice to track a model’s Ki Tokens during play; some people like to use ten-sided dice for this.